ahuru/Shoe.si/README.md

-# Shoe.si
+# Adalaundry
-Shoe.si is an E-Commerce website for shoes cleaning and maintenance
+Adalaundry is an E-Commerce website for shoes cleaning and maintenance